 At Prevent Child Abuse America, we take an official position on issues vital to the well-being of our nation’s children and families.
+See our full 2020 federal public policy agenda (a shorter version will also be available soon) and visit our Policy Action Center to take action on important legislation.

 Research shows that investing in healthy child development reduces the likelihood of a significant array of costly conditions, including chronic health problems, premature mortality, lowered educational achievement, lost productivity, mental illness, violent crime, substance abuse and addiction, and the perpetuation of abuse and neglect.

 Prevent Child Abuse America advocates for polices, legislation, and programs that promote healthy child development and prevent child abuse and neglect from occurring in the first place.
-Our Public Policy Program operates on the national level, mobilizing support for federal policies and providing technical support to help facilitate effective advocacy at the state and local levels.
+Our Public Policy program operates on the national level, mobilizing support for federal policies and providing technical support to help facilitate effective advocacy at the state and local levels.

 We believe we can be most effective for children and families through collaboration.
 To this end, we work closely with our state chapters and Healthy Families America sites across the country who are addressing issues on state and local levels.
 Our national efforts are combined with over 50 professional organizations through our participation on a number of coalitions, including the Children’s Leadership Council, the National Child Abuse Coalition, and the National Home Visiting Coalition.